 \subsection{Upper bounds on the charge susceptibility}

-We give a rigorous bounds on the charge susceptibility of the Holstein-Hubbard model.
-For simplicity, we consider the simple $d$-dimensional cubic lattice $\BbbZ^d$.
+We give a rigorous bound on the charge susceptibility of the Holstein--Hubbard model.
+For simplicity, we consider the $d$-dimensional simple cubic lattice $\BbbZ^d$.
 For each $L\in \BbbN$, the vertex set is given by

-We impose the periodic boundary condition on the model.
+We impose a periodic boundary condition on the model.
 To be precise, the edge collection $E$ is given by

 where